awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 ```

 **Note**
 This global condition also applies to the management account of an AWS organization\.
+This policy prevents all principals outside of the specified organization from accessing the Amazon S3 bucket\.
+This includes any AWS services that interact with your internal resources, such as AWS CloudTrail sending log data to your Amazon S3 buckets\.
+To learn how you can safely grant access for AWS services, see [aws:PrincipalIsAWSService](#condition-keys-principalisawsservice)\.

 For more information about AWS Organizations, see [What Is AWS Organizations?](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_introduction.html) in the *AWS Organizations User Guide*\.